 Because women and girls represent half the world's population, they represent half the world's potential; but gender inequality stagnates this potential for progress.
-21 Gender equality encompasses women's empowerment, women's rights, and proper representation of women in leadership.
-21 Goal 5 is present at Auburn University to a lesser degree than most other SDGs.
-Auburn University is engaged with Goal 5 mostly through course offerings, with no fewer than 21 courses offered from 2016 to 2018 that were related to women's empowerment and equality.
-Women make up 49% of Auburn University's population, 51.6% of Alabama's population are women, and 50.8% of the US population are women as of 2010. ^{22, 23, 24} Because Auburn University's mission is to improve the lives of the people of Alabama, the nation, and the world, women's empowerment, leadership, employment, representation, and rights must be central to Auburn University's activities.
-6
+Gender equality encompasses women's empowerment, women's rights, and proper representation of women in leadership.
+Goal 5 is one of the goals that Auburn University engages with least.
+Auburn University is engaged with Goal 5 mostly through outreach activities, with no fewer than 9 student organizations offered from 2016 to 2018 that were related to women's empowerment and equality.
+Women make up 49% of Auburn University's population, 51.6% of Alabama's population, and 50.8% of the US population as of 2010.
+Because Auburn University's mission is to improve the lives of the people of Alabama, the nation, and the world, women's empowerment, leadership, employment, representation, and rights must be central to Auburn University's activities.